ramonamezquita/char-rnn-name-classifier/README.md

 A simple and modular **CLI-based PyTorch Lightning project** for classifying names by their origin using a **Character-Level Recurrent Neural Network (RNN)**.
 The model reads names as sequences of characters and predicts their class (e.g., nationality) using an RNN-based architecture.

----

-## Features

-- Simple CLI interface for training and prediction
-- Lightning-powered training loop
-- Custom PyTorch `Dataset` and collation for variable-length sequences
-- Predicts from a checkpointed model with a one-liner CLI call

----

 ## Dataset Format